mattserves/CMPLXSYS530/Assignment4.md

 ### Goal
 *****

 The goal of this model is to observe the interactions between individual jobseekers and companies looking for talent.
-The scope of the model will focus on college seniors in engineering and companies looking to fill entry level engineering roles.
+The scope of the model will focus on college seniors majoring in computer science/computer engineering and companies looking to fill entry level engineering roles.

 &nbsp;
 ### Justification